altinakseven/xvim/memory-bank/progress.md

   - Removed complex lock management that was causing deadlocks
   - Set the buffer as read-only to prevent editing attempts
   - Added informative content about the AI functionality being under development
+- Implemented Insert mode text entry:
+  - Created InsertFunctions trait for the Editor struct
+  - Implemented basic text insertion and deletion
+  - Added auto-indentation support
+  - Fixed borrow checker errors in the implementation
+  - Updated key handling to use the new insert mode methods
+  - Created comprehensive test file (insert_test.rs) for Insert mode functionality

 ### March 14, 2025
 - Installed Rust toolchain (rustc 1.85.0, cargo 1.85.0) for running tests